Overview of the best photonics books: 2025 update

 Semiconductor heterostructure devices that are crucial for optoelectronics e.g. photodetectors, lasers, LEDs, and quantum wells, etc all depend on quantum effects to function the way they do.

-Furthermore, today we see the first steps toward quantum information processing and quantum cryptography.
-The ultimate aim is of course to eventually build a quantum computer.
 Unlike a classical computer, a quantum computer takes advantage of the superposition of quantum states in a qubit to perform computations a lot faster than a classical computer.

 As a photonics engineer, it is of critical importance to understand how quantum physics can be our ally in developing cheaper and faster devices to keep us on track for a high-tech future.